AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-eds.md

 In some cases, you may want to style only a specific part of your content.
 Peform the following steps to achieve this using a custom block.

 1. Open the topic file and select the text inside a tag element.

+    In the following screenshot, the content inside the `example` tag is selected.
     ![](assets/eds-example-tag-org-output.png){width="650" align="left"}
-2. To configure the text inside the example tag:
+2. To configure the text inside the `example` tag:
     - Navigate to **Content properties**.
     - Add the `outputclass` attribute.
     - Set its value to `example eds-force-block`.